MiliAnand/VSDsky130_openLane/README.md

 ![](DAY2/op10.png)

 We notice that in openLANE power distribution flow is created post floorplan, placement and CTS.
-While in ASIC flow we observed that floor and pwer planning is done before placement.
+While in ASIC flow we observed that floor and power planning is done before placement.

 ## DAY-3